 When the news of first pregnancy (an olive branch on my end, shared on Thanksgiving) was met with a cold “congratulations,” I knew I couldn’t do it anymore.
 I had to stop trying because I could no longer take the pain, and it wasn’t just about me anymore.
 I had a baby to protect from this pain and could no longer spend months feeling sad and anxious.

 I have received more support from strangers on the Internet surrounding my career, marriage, and motherhood than I have from my own mother.
 There is a mix of gratitude and pain in all of it—two feelings that can very much coexist.
-I won’t get to celebrate my mom this year, but I can spend the day loving my sweet little girl and feeling immense gratitude for another new little life that will join our family in two months.
+I won’t get to celebrate my mom this year, but I can spend the day loving my sweet little girls and feeling immense gratitude for both of them.

-I won’t get to celebrate my mom this year, but I can spend the day loving my sweet little girl and feeling immense gratitude for another new little life that will join our family in two months.
+I won’t get to celebrate my mom this year, but I can spend the day loving my sweet little girls and feeling immense gratitude for both of them.

 There’s the pain in knowing I did not get to experience being loved the way I love Margot, and the gift of getting to love and be loved by her.
 It is healing knowing I get to be a mother who loves my girls unconditionally, lifts them up, and supports them through everything.
 Ultimately, there’s hope in all of this.
 In the struggles I’ve gone through that have helped others feel less alone.
 In getting to be a loving mother to my own babies.

 I am stronger than I think I am, and so are you.

 Sharing my story over the years has helped some of you feel less alone, and it’s given some purpose to what I’ve gone through.
 To what I’m still going through.
 If you lost your mother, are grieving a relationship you wish you had with your own mom, aren’t yet a mother yourself, or are grieving the loss of a child, know that you are not alone today.